Package providing torch-based numerical integration methods.

 About The Project

-The torchquad module allows utilizing GPUs for efficient numerical integration with PyTorch.
+The torchquad module allows utilizing GPUs for efficient numerical integration with PyTorch and other numerical Python3 modules.
 The software is free to use and is designed for the machine learning community and research groups focusing on topics requiring high-dimensional integration.

 This project is built with the following packages:

 - autoray, which means the implemented quadrature supports NumPy and can be used for machine learning with modules such as PyTorch, JAX and Tensorflow, where it is fully differentiable